shopware/docs/guides/installation/from-scratch.md

 ### Apache2 server configuration

-Make sure following Apache modules are enabled:
+Make sure the following Apache modules are enabled:

 - mod\_rewrite
 - mod\_headers
 - mod\_negotiation

 {% hint style="info" %}
-Checking if these modules are installed on apache is possible with the command `apachectl -M | grep [module_name]`.
-When searching for a specific module with `grep` make sure to only use the name suffix, such as "rewrite"
+Checking if these modules are installed on Apache is possible with the command `apachectl -M | grep [module_name]`.
+When searching for a specific module with `grep` make sure only to use the name suffix, such as "rewrite"
 {% endhint %}

-After a quick restart of apache you are done here.
+After a quick restart of Apache, you are done.

 {% hint style="info" %}
 For Mac (OSX) operating systems:

-In your apache config, it is recommended to move the document root folder to the user's `$HOME` folder in order to avoid permission issues.
-This is the folder where Apache looks to serve file from.
+In your Apache config, it is recommended to move the document root folder to the user's `$HOME` folder to avoid permission issues.
+This is the folder which Apache looks to serve a file from.
 By default, the document root is configured as `/usr/local/var/www`.

-As this is a development machine, let's assume we want to change the document root to point to a folder in our own home directory.
+As this is a development machine, let's assume you want to change the document root to point to a folder in your home directory.
 Search for the term "DocumentRoot" in your `httpd.conf` apache configuration, and you should see the following line:
 {% endhint %}

 ```bash